 Why you should NOT get backyard chickens

 - We’ve had our backyard chickens for 5 years now.
 2 of the original flock remain and we’ve added 4 more.
 We also have rats.
 Rats in our yard, feasting on their feed.
 Rats in our ceiling space, thumping around so loudly I thought it must have been a possum (or two!).
-I’ve had ‘Pete the Possum Man’ come out twice (at nearly $200 per time) to place poison.
+I’ve had ‘Pete the Possum Man’ come out twice (at nearly $200 per time).
+I’ve had the pest controller out twice!
 How many dozen eggs will that take to repay?

 - We’ve had our backyard chickens for 5 years now.
 I have spent over $500 on fencing material making our fences higher (that black chicken can fly, even with a clipped wing), deeper (one of the brown chickens burrows under wherever she can!), stronger (errr… technically that was the cyclone’s fault) and added gates, locks and ties.